morrissey college of arts and sciences

 - Calculus I (MATH1100)

 Biology majors in the regular B.A. and B.S. programs are advised to enroll in BIOL2000 Molecules and Cells and BIOL2010 Ecology and Evolution their freshman year.
-Freshmen are also advised to enroll in CHEM1109/CHEM1110 General Chemistry (with co-requisite Labs) and Calculus I or II, depending on their AP scores.
+Freshmen are also advised to enroll in CHEM1109/CHEM1110 General Chemistry (with corequisite Labs) and Calculus I or II, depending on their AP scores.
 First-term AP students should enroll in BIOL2010 Ecology and Evolution.
 Second term, students using the AP option will enroll directly in BIOL3040, or they can continue with the regular program by enrolling in BIOL2000 Molecules and Cells.
+Calculus need not be taken in the freshman year.

 Research is a fundamental aspect of undergraduate training in the sciences, and the Biology Department actively encourages interested majors to take advantage of the undergraduate research programs that are available.
 There are two distinct options for engaging in research activity.